2025 Santa Fe International Literary Festival FAQs

 May I reserve seats for my author events?

 No. Individual seats cannot be reserved, but tickets can be purchased for different prices within the Premium, Choice, or General Admission sections.
 Seating is first come, first served, within those sections.
-Doors open 15 minutes before each author session is scheduled to begin.
+Doors open 10-35 minutes before each author session is scheduled to begin and ushers will direct you to your ticketed section, which is open seating.
+For detailed ticketing instructions, click here.

 What accommodations will be made for people with disabilities?